DevPres/flutter-base/README.md

 Build the docker image inside this folder

-> docker build --tag "flutter.android" .
+> docker build -f Dockerfile.android --tag "flutter.android" .

+for the android image

+> docker build -f Dockerfile.web --tag "flutter.web" .

-flutter.android can be whatever you want.
+flutter.\* can be whatever you want.
+Don´t forget the dot!!

+## Build for android

-Then run the image mounting the current folder (If you want build this project make sure that you are in this folder or change ./ whit the path to the folder project)
+Run the image mounting the current folder (If you want build this project make sure that you are in this folder or change ./ whit the path to the folder project)

 > docker run -it --rm -v ./:/app flutter.android:latest bash

 inside the bash launch

 > flutter clean && flutter pub get && flutter build apk --release

+## Build for web

+Run the image mounting the current folder (If you want build this project make sure that you are in this folder or change ./ whit the path to the folder project)

+> docker run -it --rm -v ./:/app flutter.android:latest bash

+inside the bash launch

+> flutter clean && flutter pub get && flutter build web --release

+the build will be in the folder

+> /build/web